“The greatest among you must be your servant. Whoever exalts himself will be humbled, but whoever humbles himself will be exalted.” Matthew 23:1-12.

 Year after year, on Labor Day weekend, Lewis appeared and directed efforts to bring this cause before the American public, and raising millions upon millions of dollars for medical research that might lessen the burdens of children and adults with this painful disease.

-More important, and despite his critics, Lewis’s comedic gags and laughter was never leveled at his these challenged children.
-Instead, he demonstrated the clown that was within him and could get all of us to laugh despite ourselves.
+More important, and despite his critics, Lewis’s comedic gags and laughter were never leveled at his these challenged children.
+Instead, he played the clown that was within him and could get all of us to laugh despite our wounded selves.

 And for those who value life, and those in the pro-life cause, I believe Jerry Lewis made his mark in bringing the issues of disability into the policy discussion of how we best support the needs of the handicapped in our schools, hospitals, and in public access.

-Moreover, the personal acts of heroism in Houston and the disaster such as here in Sonoma and Napa counties give further testimony to the servants among our first responders as well as our fellow citizens.
+The personal acts of heroism in Houston and the disaster, such as here in Sonoma and Napa counties, give further testimony to the servants among our first responders as well as our fellow citizens.